Tim Rooney: Career

 Rooney's notable appearances included the films Village of the Giants and Riot on Sunset Strip, and also the TV series The Donald O'Connor Show, Maverick, Dr. Kildare, Gidget, Bewitched, Dragnet and the cartoon show Mister T, in voiceovers.

 In 1962 he co-starred as one of the children in the ABC comedy Room for One More.

-In 1964–1965, Tim co-starred with his father in Mickey, an ABC situation comedy about a family that operates a hotel in Newport Beach, California.
-He played Timmy Grady.
-Mickey Rooney appeared as Mickey Grady.
-Emmaline Henry starred as mother and wife, Nora Grady.
+In 1964–1965, Tim co-starred with his father in Mickey.

 Death

-Tim Rooney died on September 23, 2006, at the age of 59, from pneumonia, complicated from the dermatomyositis.
+Tim Rooney died on September 23, 2006, at the age of 59, from pneumonia, a complication of dermatomyositis.